lazyjobseeker/lazyjobseeker.github.io/_drafts/draft.md

 - Finally, as the developed SOH model is being deployed to commercial device, I also have consulted line engineers to troubleshoot any issues raised regarding test protocols.

-# DeepONet: Learning Nonlinear Operators for Identifying Differential Equations based on the Universal Approximation Theorem of Operators
+# DeepONet
 ---

+DeepONet: Learning Nonlinear Operators for Identifying Differential Equations based on the Universal Approximation Theorem of Operators

 arxiv.org/pdf/1910.03193